KDE/digikam-doc/README.md

 ## Continous Deployement

-This documentation is automatically updated online (including translations) at each changes passing the CI.
+This documentation is automatically updated online (including translations) at each changes passing the Continuous Integration (CI).

 If the compilation of the internationalized versions can be completed with the Continuous Deployment workflow, you can show a translated version of this documentation by selecting a language from the left side of the publication page.

 ## Convert EPUB to PDF

-Sphinx allows to generate PDF using Latex engine in background, but thid converter as several limitations, as the non support of WEBP and GIF formats used for screenshots and screen-casts.
+Sphinx allows to generate PDF using Latex engine in background, but this converter as several limitations, as the non support of WEBP format used for screenshots and screen-casts.

 An alternative is to install [Calibre](https://calibre-ebook.com/) and to convert the EPUB target to PDF like this: